f5devcentral/access-labs/class2/module2/lab03.rst

 Task 1 - Create a DNS Resolver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Return to the BIG-IP GUI at https://bigip1.f5lab.local
+From the jumphost, return to Firefox then navigate to the BIG-IP GUI at https://bigip1.f5lab.local

 #.
 Login with the following credentials: